gamesbook/pyprototypr/docs/manual.rst

 Dedication
 ==========

-**pyprototypr** is dedicated to my Mom who, like many pre-war mothers, perhaps never really understood what her son was doing with that "strange little box" but nonetheless supported all my efforts!
+**pyprototypr** is dedicated to my Mom who, like many pre-WorldWar mothers, perhaps never really understood what her son was doing with that "strange little box" but nonetheless supported all my efforts!

 Introduction